AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks: Motivation and Methodology

 \subsection{Residual-and-Gradient Based Attention}

 In the canonical PINN formulation, the loss is split into an unlabeled PDE-residual term $\mathcal{L}_{r}$ and a labeled term $\mathcal{L}_{d}$ that enforces boundary/initial constraints and matches available data samples.
-To improve optimization efficiency and accuracy—while counteracting the loss imbalance introduced by Chebyshev bases—we introduce \textit{Residual–Gradient Attention} (RGA), an adaptive scheme that rescales each loss term according to its residual magnitude and corresponding gradient norm.
+To improve optimization efficiency and accuracy and to correct the loss imbalance introduced by Chebyshev bases, we propose Residual Gradient Attention (RGA), an adaptive mechanism that rescales each loss term according to its residual magnitude and its gradient norm.
 This approach ensures balanced and efficient optimization, particularly addressing challenges with boundary and initial condition losses.

 \paragraph{Residual-Based Attention (RBA)} Residual‐Based Attention (RBA) dynamically amplifies loss terms with the largest point‐wise residuals, assigning a tensor of weights \(w_{i,j}^{\mathrm{RBA}}\) to each loss component \(\mathcal{L}_i\) (\(i\in\{r,d\}\)) at location \(j\)~\citep{anagnostopoulos2024residual}: